Jaykd33/CBITMUN2026/README.md

-# CBIT-MUN 2023
+# CBIT-MUN 2017

-CBITMUN 2023 Conference Website
+Code for the "CBITMUN 2017 Conference Website"

+cbitmun.github.io